 If you do not want us to contact you other than for service emails let us know when you next visit us or contact us using the details below.
-You may also opt-out of email or any other communications by contacting the Data Protection Officer at firstname.lastname@example.org, or by letting us know in one of our centres or health service groups.
+You may also opt-out of email or any other communications by contacting the Data Protection Officer at firstname.lastname@example.org.

 Accuracy of data

 We will always try to ensure the data we hold about you is accurate and relevant.
 If you believe the information we hold about you is out of date or incorrect, please tell a member of staff or see the contacting us section below.
 You will need a form of identification to request any changes.